|

 As a single working mom, after decorating three apartments and 4 houses, I’ve got a few tricks up my sleeve!

 My budget was always limited and my tastes high end.
 I call that having champagne tastes on a beer budget LOL!
+(Shop my Home)

-What Makes a Room Feel Sophisticated
+What Makes a Room Feel High-End

 First, let’s first talk about what interior design visual elements make a room feel elegant and sophisticated.